pachyderm/pachyderm/doc/getting_started/troubleshooting.rst

 **Error**: Job status is stuck in "pulling" state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Solution**: This means that Pachyderm can't find the image specified in your pipeline.
 It's possible you have a typo in your pipeline spec.
-More likely, the image isn't available on DockerHub, your DOcker registry, or locally to the Pachyderm pods.
-If you're running Pachyderm in Minikube, you need ot make sure any images you've built locally are accessible to Pachyderm within the VM.
+More likely, the image isn't available on DockerHub, your Docker registry, or locally to the Pachyderm pods.
+If you're running Pachyderm in Minikube, you need to make sure any images you've built locally are accessible to Pachyderm within the VM.

 **Error**: ``pipeline <NAME> already exists``